BatoolMM/R-markdown/_episodes/07-applying-citations-bibliography-styles.md

 #### Keeping Authors in the narrative

-There are cases authors are announced in the text, and therefore their names shouldn&#39;t go between parenthesis.
-Let&#39;s say you want to add a citation to support the statement about Springer&#39;s survey.
+There are cases authors are announced in the text, and therefore their names shouldn't go between parenthesis.
+Let's say you want to add a citation to support the statement about Springer's survey.
 In order to keep the institutional author out of the parentheses, we should add a - sign before the @ followed by the citation key.
 Let's add that to the `[citation example 3]` remark on the paper, as it follows:

-&quot;A recent survey conducted by_Springer_ `[-@springer\_reality\_2016]` reported that 90%...&quot;
+"A recent survey conducted by_Springer_ `[-@springer\_reality\_2016]` reported that 90%..."

 The output you will get will be:

-&quot;A recent survey conducted by Springer (2016) reported that 90%...&quot;
+"A recent survey conducted by Springer (2016) reported that 90%..."

 > ## Challenge 7.4: Keep author(s) in the narrative
 >
-> Let&#39;s practice now how to insert citations outside the paranthesis!
-In the same paragraph, where you find `[citation exercise 3]` add a citation (year only) to your mention to Nature&#39;s survey in order to indicate the dataset you are referring to.
+> Let's practice now how to insert citations outside the paranthesis!
+In the same paragraph, where you find `[citation exercise 3]` add a citation (year only) to your mention to Nature's survey in order to indicate the dataset you are referring to.
 >> ## Solution
 > `[-@nature\_nature\_2018]`
 > The output you will get will be: `Nature (2018)`